gemstone-source/gemstone-source.github.io/_posts/2023-02-11-photobomb.md

 ![image](/assets/img/photobomb/04.png)
 ### Command Injection
-The web page gives user options  of downloading either `png` or `jpg` and also allows user to resize it.
+The web page gives user options  of downloading either `png` or `jpg` and also allows him to resize too.
 To understand much about how this web works lets fire up `burp suite` and intercept this request and trying to change it to see if there is a vulnerability.

 ![image](/assets/img/photobomb/05.png)